Classifying spaces of infinity-sheaves: Weak Kan fibrations

-\begin{rem} It will be useful to have some reformulations of Definition \ref{defn:wRLP}.
-Under the Reedy fibrancy hypothesis above, the map $f : X \to Y$ has the weak RLP with respect to $i : A \to B$ if and only if for every commutative square in the background:
+\begin{remark} It will be useful to have some reformulations of \cref{defn:wRLP}.
+Under the Reedy fibrancy hypothesis above, the map $f : X \to Y$ has the weak RLP with respect to $i : A \to B$ if and only if for every commutative square in the background of

 there exists a map from the \emph{mapping cylinder} $M(i) = B \sqcup_{i} (A \times \Delta[1])$ to $X$ making the diagram commute strictly.
 Here the map in the foreground $M(i) \to B$ collapses $A \times \Delta[1]$ to $A$ -- we denote it by $\pi(i)$.